-There is significant potential for organic coffee in India for a number of reasons.
-The soils where Indian coffee is grown are extremely fertile.
+There is significant potential for organic coffee in India for several reasons.
+The soils where Indian coffee is grown are incredibly fertile.
 Besides this, the forests provide a perfect habitat for birds and other enemies of pests and disease.
-Out of around 2,57,762 coffee growers in India, around 99 per cent are small growers.
-Traditional practices of manual weeding, composting and use of cattle manure are still widely prevalent among them.
-The orientation of India's coffee farmers is to minimise chemical use and ensure optimal plant health.
+Out of around 2,57,762 coffee growers in India, about 99 percent are small growers.
+Traditional practices of manual weeding, composting, and use of cattle manure are still widely prevalent among them.
+The orientation of India's coffee farmers is to minimize chemical use and ensure optimal plant health.

-Some of the finest bean varieties grown in India are Arabica and Robustas coffee:
+Some of the most beautiful coffee bean varieties grown in India are Arabica and Robustas coffee:

-Kents Coffee Bean: This is the earliest variety of Arabica coffee that was grown in India, named after L. P. Kent, a British planter from the Doddengudda estate in Mysore who first selected the plant.
-Kents coffee bean is known for its cup quality, and was grown widely till the 1940s as it had a high resistance to rust.
+Kents Coffee Bean: This is the earliest variety of Arabica coffee that was grown in India, named after L. P. Kent, a British planter from the Doddengudda estate in Mysore, who first selected the plant.
+The Kents coffee bean is known for its cup quality and was grown widely till the 1940s as it had a high resistance to rust.
 Today, its cultivation is restricted to a few regions.

 S.795 Coffee Bean:

 This coffee bean was launched during the 1940s and has been the most successful among all Arabicas coffee from India so far.
-It was developed from Kents Arabica coffee and is popular due to its high yield, bold beans, superior quality and resistance to leaf rust.
-It produces a balanced cup of coffee with subtle flavour notes of Mocca coffee.
+It was developed from Kents Arabica coffee and is popular due to its high yield, bold beans, superior quality, and resistance to leaf rust.
+It produces a balanced cup of coffee with subtle flavor notes of Mocca coffee.

-This variety of coffee is the most widely used coffee across the major Robusta coffee growing regions, and is a selection that was made from the high yielding old Robusta coffee collection brought to India from Sri Lanka.
-The bushes of this coffee plant are strong and can be adapted across regions.
-The beans of S.274 coffee are bold, round and greyish in colour after wet processing.
+This variety of coffee is the most widely used coffee across the major Robusta coffee growing regions.
+It is a selection that was made from the high yielding old Robusta coffee collection brought to India from Sri Lanka.
+The bushes of this coffee plant are healthy and can be adapted across regions.
+The coffee beans of S.274 are bold, round, and greyish after wet processing.

-CxR coffee is a cross-breed between Coffea congenisis and Robusta coffee.
+CxR coffee is a cross-breed between Coffea congenital and Robusta coffee.
 The bushes of this coffee plant are more compact, with smaller and narrower leaves compared to conventional Robusta coffee plants.
-Beans of this variety of coffee are bold in size, with soft and neutral features in the cup, which sets them apart from conventional Robustas coffee.
+Coffee Bean of this variety is bold in size, with soft and neutral features in the cup, which sets them apart from regular Robustas coffee.